MateoTRC/ComplejidadEconomicaMx/README.md

  # Methodology

- Once we have the values of proximity and $RCA$ for each product in every state stored in the Excel file of each folder, we use the notebook `Read_data_and_compute_metrics` to compute the density of each product in every state.
+ Once we have the values of proximity $\phi_{ij}$ and $RCA$ for each product in every state stored in the Excel file of each folder, we use the notebook `Read_data_and_compute_metrics` to compute the density of each product in every state.
 The density is defined as follows:

 $$\omega^k_j=\frac{\sum_i x_i\phi_{ij}}{\sum_i\phi_{ij}}$$